55 Broadway Road,

 2 people favorited this theater

-The Capitol Theatre was originally built circa 1933 by the Comerford Chain.
-Throughout the 30s, 40s and 50s, Comerford opened a medium sized chain of indoor and drive-in venues.
+The Capitol Theatre was originally built circa 1933 by the Comerford Theaters Inc. chain.
+Throughout the 1930’s, 1940’s and 1950’s, Comerford opened a medium sized chain of indoor and drive-in venues.
 Comerford was well respected by their piers and patrons alike for constructing fairly ornate, well-built facilities even in smaller towns like the 10,000 population Milton, PA.

 (Note: Milton was the original home of Chef Boy-ar-dee Foods.
 Yes, there really was a Chef Boiardi who lived on Boiardi Lane.)

-By the late 60s and early 70s the chain had dwindled to a mere shadow of its former glory.
+By the late-1960’s and early-1970’s the chain had dwindled to a mere shadow of its former glory.
 The paint on the marquee was peeling and only a few bulbs burned.
 It had been a long while since a paint brush had been put to good use.
-Jack Oberleitner, rising young star of the Pittsburgh based Associated Theatres, pooled his talents and money with Thomas Poling of Piqua, Ohio, Jack Hogan, noted central Pennsylvania projectionist, and others forming the Cinestage Group, Inc. The Cinestage Group search through as much information as possible in an attempt to restore the Capitol to its original 1933 splendor.
+Jack Oberleitner, rising young star of the Pittsburgh based Associated Theatres, pooled his talents and money with Thomas Poling of Piqua, Ohio, Jack Hogan, noted central Pennsylvania projectionist, and others forming the Cinestage Group, Inc. The Cinestage Group search through as much information as possible in an attempt to restore the Capitol Theatre to its original 1933 splendor.

 While Oberleitner and the town Mayor prepared to cut the ribbon made of 35mm film, others inside were still taking down scaffolding and making last minute alterations.
 Outside, a line of eager “first-niters” stretched out for several blocks.